JustAMurph/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/07-Test_HTTP_Strict_Transport_Security.md

 The HTTP strict transport security header has two directives:

 - max-age: to indicate the number of seconds that the browser should automatically convert all HTTP requests to HTTPS.
-- includeSubDomains: to indicate that all web application’s sub-domains must use HTTPS.
+- includeSubDomains: to indicate the web application’s sub-domains that must use HTTPS.

 An example of the HSTS header implementation: